Georgetown in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists:

 Location.
 38° 54.513′ N, 77° 3.501′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Georgetown.
-Marker is on O Street Northwest west of 29th Street Northwest, on the right when traveling west.
+It is on O Street Northwest west of 29th Street Northwest, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 2907 O Street Northwest, Washington DC 20007, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), October 23, 2023
+Photographed by Devry Becker Jones (CC0), October 23, 2023

 2. Alfred and Hannah Pope Marker

-As alluded to in this marker, the municipalities of Georgetown and Washington and Washington County were dissolved and consolidated under the District of Columbia Organic Act of 1871.
+Additional commentary.
+1. About the District of Columbia As alluded to in this marker, the municipalities of Georgetown and Washington and Washington County were dissolved and consolidated under the District of Columbia Organic Act of 1871.
 Since then, the entire territory has had one unified, consolidated territorial/municipal government.

 — Submitted October 23, 2023, by Devry Becker Jones of Washington, District of Columbia.